samuel-gamelin/Rabbits-and-Foxes/README.md

 ## Known issues

-Currently there are no none issues.
+Currently there are no known issues.

 > If you notice a bug, please add it to Issues tab.
 Make sure you include how to recreate the bug!